Rural internet: In Spain

 In Spain, the Guifi.net project has been for some people the only alternative to get access to the Internet.
 Usually, neighbors are the responsible to collect the necessary money to buy the network equipment that will do a Wireless link with another zone that already has internet access.
 There have also been cases in which the own city council has invested in the infrastructure.

 In the United Kingdom

-In the UK, the government aimed to provide superfast broadband (speeds of 24Mbit/s or more) to 95% of the country by 2017.
-In 2014, a study by the Oxford Internet Institute found that in areas less than 20 mi from large cities, internet speed dropped below 2Mbit/s, the speed designated as "adequate" by the government.
+In the UK, the government aimed to provide superfast broadband (speeds of 24 Mbit/s or more) to 95% of the country by 2017.
+In 2014, a study by the Oxford Internet Institute found that in areas less than 20 mi from large cities, internet speed dropped below 2 Mbit/s, the speed designated as "adequate" by the government.

 Frustrated by the slow progress being made by private telecoms companies, some rural communities have built their own broadband networks, such as the B4RN initiative.